caseande/Pre_Work_Futureforce_Tech_Launchpad/README.md

 # Pre-work - Amelie and Julian's Hide and Seek Memory Game

-Amelie and Julian's Hide and Seek is a Light & Sound Memory game to apply for CodePath's SITE Program.
+Amelie and Julian's Hide and Seek is a Light & Sound Memory game to apply for CodePath's Futureforce Tech Launchpad (Salesforce).

 Submitted by: Casey Anderson